TheStanHo/TheStanHo.github.io/content/articles/PythonAutomationFabric/index.md

 To play with the Fabric module I created a local Docker Image to run locally on my PC.
 DockerFile based on the one [here](https://dev.to/s1ntaxe770r/how-to-setup-ssh-within-a-docker-container-i5i)

+(Yes I know the password is super secure!👀)
 ```dockerfile
 FROM ubuntu:latest